holidayextras/holidayextras.github.com/_posts/2016-06-10-Remotely-Entertaining.md

 comments: true
 excerpt: Remote working is not that scary, lots of useful tips and guidance on how we do it at HX!

-So our Web team has expanded to Sofia in Bulgaria, with developers joining our already established Scrum teams.
+So our Web team has expanded to Sofia in Bulgaria, with developers joining our already established agile teams.
 With this change to our team dynamics we have learnt how to work remotely really well and of course we still have more areas for improvements.
 Last week we delivered our ambitious keynote on remote working at #HXConf which definately highlighted some of the challenges . . .this was intentional ;)

 **This blog is a follow up from that to highlight the key points made during the session and some more.**